Brand Name Clomid Common Name clomiphene

 What form(s) does this medication come in?

-Each white, rounded, flat-faced, bevelled-edged, compressed tablet, scored on one side with "Clomid" marked above the score and "50" marked below the score and other side plain, contains clomiphene citrate USP 50 mg.
+Each white, rounded, flat-faced, bevelled-edge, compressed tablet, scored on one side with "Clomid" marked above the score and "50" below, contains 50 mg of clomiphene citrate USP.
 Nonmedicinal ingredients: cornstarch, lactose monohydrate, magnesium stearate, pregelatinized starch, and sucrose.

 Who should NOT take this medication?